peterjakubowski/Python-XMP-Metadata-Tool/README.md

                             merge flickr annotations with xmp metadata
 ```

 Provide a path to a single image or a directory of many images.
 Use the -r flag to extract XMP metadata from the input files and save a csv file with metadata values.
+The XMP properties to extract values from are defined in the SCHEMA dictionary.
 ```
 python xmp_tool.py -p path/to/images/ -r
 ```

 Use the -i flag and provide a path to a csv file to import XMP metadata.
 Use the -w flag to write any changes to the metadata in the file.
+The XMP properties to import values to are defined in the SCHEMA dictionary.

 ```
 python xmp_tool.py -p path/to/images/ -i path/to/csv/metadata.csv -w
 ```

 Use the -f flag and provide a path to a directory with json files from Flickr to import XMP metadata.
 Use the -w flag to write any changes to the metadata in the file.
+The Flickr annotations and their mappings to XMP metadata properties are defined in the FLICKR_SCHEMA dictionary.
 ```
 python xmp_tool.py -p path/to/images/ -f path/to/directory/json/files/ -w
 ```